You made the mistake of joining bank accounts when you joined hands in marriage. Now what?

 2. Overpay your taxes.

-- When adjusted gross income must be under a threshold to qualify for certain deductions like out-of-pocket medical expenses, separate filing keeps AGI down
+- If adjusted gross income must be under a threshold to qualify for certain deductions like out-of-pocket medical expenses, separate filing keeps AGI down

 - When your spouse has tax debt or child support payments you don’t want to be held liable for